SFH-Foundation/sfhfoundation/docs/videos/unfolding.md

 ---
 title: Unfolding
-description: A collection of talks given by Shaykh Haeri which some more advanced students have recommended for those who are more familiar with Sufism and Islam.
+description: A collection of talks given by Shaykh Fadhlalla which some more advanced students have recommended for those who are more familiar with Sufism and Islam.
 image: assets/images/05.jpg
 ---